 What is Horizontal Analysis?

 Horizontal analysis can also be compared with vertical analysis.
-Whereas vertical analysis analyzes a particular financial statement using only one base financial statement of the reporting period, horizontal analysis compares a specific financial statement with other periods or the cross-sectional analysis of a company again another company.
+Whereas vertical analysis analyzes a particular financial statement using only one base financial statement of the reporting period, horizontal analysis compares a specific financial statement with other periods or the cross-sectional analysis of a company against another company.

 - The horizontal analysis technique uses a base year and a comparison year to determine a company’s growth.